sheeriot/iotdash/azure/readme.md

 You can run the terraform locally using the same commands seen in the bitbucket-pipelines.yml file.
 To provide Repo Varibles, setup and source the "local.env" file based on the example provided (in the `infra` folder).

-> `cd infra`
+> `cd azure`\
 > `source local.env`

 You can use the terraform_runner.sh script to execute jobs.

+## Terraform_Runner.sh Notes

-Note: If you use an automation pipeline like Bitbucket pipelines, the ENV_NAME and variables are part of the pipeline and "local.env" is not used.
+* If you use an automation pipeline like Bitbucket pipelines, the ENV_NAME and variables are part of the pipeline, and `local.env` is NOT used.

+* If using local shell `terrform_runner.sh`, be sure to use `bash`shell (needed for variable interpolation in `env.sh`).

 ## Terraform Components